abs2g08/tubeview2/README.md

 ## Build & development

-Add Youtube API keys to config.js
+*Important* - Add your own Youtube API keys to config.js

 Run `grunt` for building and `grunt serve` for preview.